• Study level

 Objectives

-- make the link between electronic properties, multi-step reaction mechanisms and experimental observations
+- link electronic properties, multi-step reaction mechanisms and experimental observations

 - interpret the electronic structure of d- and f-metal complexes and organic and inorganic nano-objects